vijaykriishna/dagger/hilt/view-model.md

 Hilt View Models can also be
 [assisted injected](https://dagger.dev/dev-guide/assisted-injection).
 Compared
 to using `SavedStateHandle`, this enables passing data that are not `Parcelable` to a Hilt View Model easily.
-To use asssited injection, annotate the view model constructor with `@AssistedInject` and the assisted parameters with `@Assisted`, and specify the assisted factory in the `@HiltViewModel` annotation:
+To use assisted injection, annotate the view model constructor with `@AssistedInject` and the assisted parameters with `@Assisted`, and specify the assisted factory in the `@HiltViewModel` annotation: